 I have three tips that can help both individuals and organizations be successful in adopting these new tools:

 First and foremost, don’t try to do everything and be everywhere right away.
 Start off small, perhaps by setting up a Facebook profile.
-Once you’ve really mastered one platform add something to your “regime” and then once you have a handle on the two, add another component, and so on.
+Once you’ve really mastered one platform add something to your “regime” and then once you have a handle on the two, add another component, and so on, learn about the advantages of using an online payroll system.

 Be consistent across all platforms.
 For example, pick one picture to represent you online and use that anywhere you are asked for a picture.
-Choose one form of your name – don’t go by Billy in one place and William in another.
-In essence, you are building an online identity.
+Choose one form of your name – don’t go by Billy in one place and William in another, operating 24/7.
+In essence, you are building an online identity, have a look at the best social media campaigns.
 (This is easier for organizations – they should already have a brand identity established.)

 Be aware that everything you put on the web can be found, so be on your best behavior at all times.
 That may seem like common sense, but when we’re typing on a computer and not talking to a person, we forget how much of our online activity is public.
 There was a recent case where a Ketchum VP insulted his Fedex Client through a Tweet and consequently tarnished his personal reputation as well as that of his firm.
 (A summary of the incident can be found here.)